Shah Abdul Wahhab (born 1894): Political and social works

-The declaration of making Bengali one of the state languages of Pakistan in the manifesto of the Nizam-e-Islam Party was written under the direction of Shah Abd al-Wahhab.
-During his tenure as vice-president of Jamiat Ulema-e-Islam, he was a notable patron of Islamic politics in East Pakistan.
+The declaration of making Bengali one of the state languages of Pakistan in the manifesto of the Nizam-e-Islam Party was written under the direction of Shah Abdul Wahhab.
+During his tenure as vice-president of Jamiat Ulema-e-Islam, he was a patron of Islamic politics in East Pakistan.
 He protested against West Pakistani injustice in the grounds of Darul Uloom Hathazari.
 He organized the collective effort by ulama against the "Muslim Family Laws" bill proposed by President Ayub Khan.

 He was a patron of Muhammadullah Hafezzi and his Tawba politics.
 His activities included contributions to the establishment of the Islamic University, Bangladesh, and the Baitul Mukarram National Mosque, initiating and sponsoring the Tablighi Jamaat movement in Bangladesh and Myanmar, leadership during the establishment of Befaqul Madarisil Arabia Bangladesh, and advocating for social issues such as widow remarriage, safe female education, and care for orphans.

-Shah Abd al-Wahhab was invited by Ibn Saud to Saudi Arabia in 1939.
+Shah Abdul Wahhab was invited by Ibn Saud to Saudi Arabia in 1939.
 He represented the Qawmi scholars at the Lahore Resolution in 1940.
 Following the Partition of Bengal in 1947, Shah Abd al-Wahhab toured the Muslim world, visiting countries such as Myanmar, Egypt, and other African countries.
 He played a role in the development of Islam in South Africa.
-Shah Abd al-Wahhab was invited to Al-Azhar University, where he made arrangements for Bengali-speaking students to study and research.
+Shah Abdul Wahhab was invited to Al-Azhar University, where he made arrangements for Bengali-speaking students to study and research.
 These arrangements are still in effect today.
 He was also invited to the Makkah conference.

 During the Bangladesh Liberation War of 1971, he arranged a special langar khana for those in danger regardless of religion.
 It is said that he had the longest and biggest dastarkhan in Bengal.

 Madrasa establishing

-Among the madrasas established under the influence or direct initiative of Shah Abd al-Wahhab are:
+Among the madrasas established under the influence or direct initiative of Shah Abdul Wahhab are: